DevByEagle/Syncio/README.md

 ## Features

-- **Performance**: This is a lightweight library designed to efficiently perform operations on strings.
+- **Performance**: This is a lightweight library designed to efficiently perform.

 ## Prerequisites